 - Kolyvagin's Conjecture for Some Specific Higher Rank Elliptic Curves (40 pages), 2011, submitted.

-- Heegner Points and the Arithmetic of Elliptic Curves over Ring Class Extensions (20 pages), with Robert Bradshaw, 2012, to appear in Journal of Number Theory.
+- Heegner Points and the Arithmetic of Elliptic Curves over Ring Class Extensions (20 pages), with Robert Bradshaw, 2012, in Journal of Number Theory.

 - The Sage Project: Unifying Free Mathematical Software to Create a Viable